30th December 2020, 2:55pm Press Release

 Provide Animal Husbandry services to optimize the productivity of livestock at the farm level, through:

-Provide a facility and service for the slaughter and dressing for human consumption in compliance with the regulations and departmental standards.
-Deliver carcasses to and onbehalf of clients.
+The Cayman Islands Department of Agriculture provides an abattoir facility and service for the slaughter and dressing of livestock for human consumption in compliance with the regulations and departmental standards.
+In preparation for slaughter, the following should be noted.

 Provide ambulatory medical and surgical service to farm animals including after-hours emergencies.
 Regulate the importation and exportation of animals and animal products to protect the health of animal and human populations from the entry and movement of animal pests and animal and zoonotic diseases.
 Administer programmes to: